Main Aurr Mrs Khanna: Production

 Pre-production work began in mid-2007 when actors Salman Khan and Priyanka Chopra were signed on to essay the lead roles in the film.
 However, Chopra later opted out of the film due to date problems and the director was in talks with actresses Preity Zinta and Ayesha Takia.

 In August 2007, producer Sohail Khan announced that the film's title was changed to Mr and Mrs Khanna, and was expected to go on floors in November 2007 with Lara Dutta being signed on for the female lead.
-Unfortunately, Dutta was dropped from the film for unknown reasons and rumours had indicated that Khan was in talks with Kareena Kapoor and Deepika Padukone.
+However, Dutta was dropped from the film for unknown reasons and rumours had indicated that Khan was in talks with Kareena Kapoor and Deepika Padukone.
 The producer later confirmed the news to the media indicating that he had signed Kapoor for the film.

 Sources had indicated that Shahrukh Khan, Priyanka Chopra and Deepika Padukone will be making guest appearances in the film whereas Preity Zinta will be appearing in an item number but nothing was confirmed as of March 2008.
 However, in June 2008, the latter confirmed the news to the media explaining, "...it's not an item song, really.
 It's an interesting cameo and I’ve agreed to be in the film because the director Prem Soni is a dear friend."

 On 19 March 2008, the cast began filming for the project at Film City in the outskirts of Mumbai and later continued shooting in Melbourne, Australia, where a pivotal scene was shot at the Sydney Airport.
 Upon shooting in Melbourne Australia, the cast later returned to film in Mumbai on 15 June 2008.
 In March 2009, director Prem Soni announced that the film had been completed.

+Release

+The film was released theatrically in India on 16 October 2009.
+It was released on Video on demand on Satellite television three days after theatrical release.
+CEO of UTV Motion Pictures Siddharth Roy Kapur told India Today, "Producers have got to be able to monetize whatever revenue streams they can.
+DTH is an emerging revenue stream and not even close to a theatre release.
+It's another revenue stream to monetize."

+Reception

+Critical response

+Patcy N of Rediff.com gave the film one and a half out of five, calling it a "failed attempt" which "lacks punch."
+Shubhra Gupta of The Indian Express gave the film two out of five, writing, "The strained relationship between the spouses which could have been explored to the benefit of the film is buried under silly comedy, improbable script turns, and a really bad mujra pictured on Preity Zinta."

 Box office

-The movie had a dismal performance at the box office.
-It did not open well, and moreover, the word of mouth publicity couldn't help since reactions across the board were negative.
-It eventually collecting only Rs.
-66 million in its first week of domestic theatrical run, and there was hardly any second week collection because the film was taken down by theatre owners.Box office of the movie was highly affected due to clash with two other Diwali release 'Blue' and 'All The Best'.

-However, according to the film-makers, the film was a success on the DTH/Satellite platform and had a reasonable viewership rating, with an estimated 210 million eyeballs.
-This claim cannot be independently verified.
-The satellite rights of the film had been sold three days before its release in theatres.
+It collected ₹66 million in its first week of domestic theatrical run.